Fred Nel: Political career

 Nel started his political career in 1988 on the UP campus and was elected the Democratic Party's National Youth Leader in 1992.
 He was elected as a DP councillor in the Greater Pretoria Metropolitan Council in 1998.
 In 2000, Nel was elected to the City of Tshwane Metropolitan Municipality council as a member of the Democratic Alliance.
 He was appointed caucus chief whip.
 Nel became caucus leader in 2003.
 In 2009, Nel was elected to the Gauteng Provincial Legislature.
 After his re-election in 2014, Nel was appointed Shadow MEC for Local Government and Human Settlements by DA caucus leader John Moodey.
 In 2016, he was appointed Shadow MEC for Roads and Transport.

 He was re-elected to another term in 2019.
 Newly elected DA caucus leader Solly Msimanga announced that Nel would remain in his post.
 He is currently a member of the Roads & Transport Committee and the DA's constituency contact in Mamelodi West.

 In 2020, Nel announced his candidacy to succeed Michael Moriarty as provincial chairperson of the DA.
 He went up against the DA's chairperson in Ekurhuleni, Selby Thekiso.
 He won the election on 14 November 2020 with 67% of the vote.
 Bongani Nkomo was elected his deputy.

+Nel was elected to a second term as DA provincial chairperson at the party's provincial congress in 2023, after defeating Katlego Mathebe.